neooriginal/OMI.me-Apps/README.md

 <details>
 <summary>Manual Installation (Not Recommended)</summary>

-If you prefer not to use Docker, you can install each app manually:
+If you prefer not to use Docker, you can build and install each app manually (requires more setup):

 **Requirements:** Node.js v16+, npm